antoinecharruel/interactive_grid_gdextension/docs/demo.md

 - Open the PawnPlayer scene.
 - Select CharacterBody3D (Pawn), click +, and add a InteractiveGrid node.

+```{=latex}
+\begin{center}
+    \includegraphics[width=0.75\textwidth]{data/s5.1.png}
+\end{center}
+```

 If you see the error:

 ERROR: servers/rendering/renderer_rd/storage_rd/mesh_storage.cpp:1827 - Condition "multimesh->mesh.is_null()" is true.

 Don’t worry—this is normal.
 It simply means that the InteractiveGrid node does not yet have a multimesh assigned.
-You can fix it by adding a multimesh in the Cell Mesh property (see next step).
+You can fix it by adding a mesh in the Cell Mesh property.

-- Add a multimesh
+- Add a cell_mesh
   - Select InteractiveGrid, go to the Inspector → Cell Mesh property.
   - Click on the mesh field and select BoxMesh.
   - Set the size to 0.8, 0.1, 0.8.

-```{=latex}
-\begin{center}
-    \includegraphics[width=0.75\textwidth]{data/s5.1.png}
-\end{center}
-```

 ## 6 - Interactive grid scripting